HevlerJohannes/BioRxiv_Latex_Template/README.md

 # LaTeX code to produce BioRxiv style preprint using VS Code

+## Acknowledgements

+This LaTeX template is based on the [zHenriquesLab-StyleBioRxiv.cls]([https://github.com/HenriquesLab/LaTeX-template-bioRxiv](https://www.overleaf.com/latex/templates/henriqueslab-biorxiv-template/nyprsybwffws)) originally developed by Ricardo Henriques.

+It has been slightly modified to suit my personal preferences.

+All original credit goes to the author.

 ## Why running LaTeX locally
 Latex needs to be installed locally, as online resources just like Overleaf cannot compile the full thesis (a thesis with ~ 300 pages takes about 2 min to compile (depending your machine of course), while Overleaf (with the University account) crashes after ~ 1 min).